jdoleary/Spellmasons/docs/TasksCurrent.md

         - push predicted taht a lobber would fall in lava and die but it didn't
             - that same lobber when resurrected just crawled over lava so it must've been inside but just didn't take the damage
 ## Tasks
+- Docs for deploying update to standalone server
+- fix hotkey for jprompt
 - key 'z' is used both to hide hud AND to have camera follow player
 - multiplayer bug: Player robe colors are not synced
     - this is because if first player leaves and rejoins, the clients array is now rearranged and they might switch robes